joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/27/briefing/ukraine-war-wuhan-coronavirus.html?searchResultPosition=9

 **Kyrie Irving still won’t be able to play in Brooklyn if the mayor lifts some Covid restrictions next week.**\
-`Barclays Center would remain under a private sector vaccine mandate that took effect in December.`\
+`Barclays Center would remain under a private-sector vaccine mandate that took effect in December.`\
 https://nytimes.com/2022/02/27/world/kyrie-irving-covid.html?searchResultPosition=10